 Prior to this, Joanna was at Simon Fuller’s 19 Entertainment, working across a wide range of commercial activities and projects.
 She also spent seven years with Hasbro Inc., as global Senior Vice President of Visual Media and Head of International Licensing consecutively.
 Joanna began her career as an intellectual property lawyer in the U.K. with Herbert Smith and Denton Hall and New Zealand with Bell Gully.
 She has an LLB (Hons) from the University of Auckland and an LLM from the University of Cambridge.

-Joanna is also a member of the School's Education and Finance and General Purposes Committees.
+Joanna is also a member of the School's Education, Finance and General Purposes and Remuneration Committees.

 Vicky has spent most of her career in education as a teacher of French and Italian and a middle and senior leader in independent schools.
 In the early 1990s, she worked at The UCL Institute of Education training new entrants to the teaching profession.
 She was Principal of Cheltenham Ladies’ College for 15 years until 2011 when she moved to Switzerland to become the first female Director General of the International School of Geneva, a position she occupied for six years.